Model Code for the field evaluation of electrical equipment

 This is the fifth edition of CSA SPE-1000, Model Code for the field evaluation of electrical equipment.
 It supersedes previous editions published in 2013, 2009, 1999, and 1994.

 Significant changes in this edition include new requirements for the field evaluation of high-voltage transformers, skids, lasers, non-medical X-rays, cosmetic and hygiene products, and non-residential equipment producing ozone.
 Clauses formerly located in Annex A, General requirements for electrical equipment, have been moved to the body of the Model Code.

 This Model Code is based upon guidelines for special inspections.
 These guidelines have been in effect for many years with a good safety record.
 The Canadian Advisory Council on Electrical Safety strongly supports the continuation of special inspections of electrical equipment, with the stipulation that the requirements be formally published.

-This Model Code provides marking and test/construction requirements for the field evaluation of electrical equipment by an inspection body, where certification of that equipment is impracticable or otherwise unavailable.
+This Model Code provides construction, testing, and marking requirements for the field evaluation of electrical equipment by an inspection body, where certification of that equipment is impracticable or otherwise unavailable.